PhD Project

 Photo by rawpixel on Unsplash

-My PhD project is conducted under the joint jointly supervision by Dr Diego Oyarzún (computational) and Prof Peter Swain (laboratory & computational), at the University of Edinburgh.
+My PhD project was conducted under the joint supervision of Dr Diego Oyarzún (computational) and Prof Peter Swain (laboratory & computational), at the University of Edinburgh.

-1. Find out ways to analyse the thousands of oscillatory time series I produce.
-Microfluidics is nice because I get data from many cells.
-But then I have to clean, process, and categorise this data.
-I also find out that commonly-used computational methods to compute the periodicity of data, such as the Fourier transform, do not work so well with the noisy biological data I have.
-My aim is then to find alternative methods, and combine them with other data-processing steps in a data analysis pipeline.
-In this code repository, I investigate how noise in the data affect some analysis methods.
-And here is a work-in-progress repository of trying to use machine learning to tell apart oscillatory and non-oscillatory signals.
+1. Find out ways to analyse the thousands of oscillatory time series I produced.
+Microfluidics is nice because I got data from many cells.
+But then I had to clean, process, and categorise this data.
+I also found out that commonly-used computational methods to compute the periodicity of data, such as the Fourier transform, did not work so well with the noisy biological data I have.
+My aim was then to find alternative methods, and to combine them with other data-processing steps in a data analysis pipeline.
+In this code repository, I investigated how noise in the data affect some analysis methods.
+And using this repository, I used machine learning to tell apart oscillatory and non-oscillatory signals.

 2. Show that the metabolic cycle occurs in a variety of cell conditions.
-My hypothesis here is that the metabolic cycle is something fundamental in the yeast cell, therefore I should be able to see oscillations in metabolite levels when the cells have certain genes removed, or are starved of nutrients.
+My hypothesis here was that the metabolic cycle is something fundamental in the yeast cell, therefore I should be able to see oscillations in metabolite levels when the cells have certain genes removed, or are starved of nutrients.
 So far, so good.
-Here is a jumble of code that I use to process the data I obtain from my microfluidics experiments to produce reports of the cells in each experiment.
+Here is the code that I used to process the data I obtain from my microfluidics experiments to produce reports of the cells in each experiment.

 3. Use mathematical models of metabolism to explain why yeast cells have these metabolic cycles.
-More specifically, I answer the question: does it make sense for the cell to make different building blocks (carbohydrates, proteins, fats) at different times, and do these times fit with the periodicity of the metabolic cycle that I observe in experiments?
-To do this, I use a genome-scale metabolic model – essentially, a list of chemical reactions that can happen in the yeast cell – and solve linear programming problems to see how fast each reaction should be so that the cell grows as fast as possible.
-Here is the code that I use to solve these problems.
+More specifically, I answered the question: does it make sense for the cell to make different building blocks (carbohydrates, proteins, fats) at different times, and do these times fit with the periodicity of the metabolic cycle that I observed in experiments?
+To do this, I used a genome-scale metabolic model – essentially, a list of chemical reactions that can happen in the yeast cell – and solved linear programming problems to see how fast each reaction should be so that the cell grows as fast as possible.
+Here is the code that I used to solve these problems.

 Arin Wongprommoon